 The Vatican Museums are located in Vatican City, the smallest country in the world, and also the headquarters of the Catholic Church.
 To enter, you must go to the entrance located outside of Vatican City, technically in Rome.

 During your visit, you can admire St. Peter’s Square, and you will need to go through security before entering the museum complex.
 Photos are not permitted in the Sistine Chapel.

 3. Piazza di Spagna

-Address: Piazza di Spagna, 00187 Roma RM, Italy
+Address: Piazza di Spagna, 00187 Rome, Italy

-Pro tip: If you’re looking for a less crowded spot to relax in the Spanish Plaza, head to the left of the Spanish Steps where you’ll find the beautiful Fountain of the Naiads.
+The steps can get very crowded, so it is best to visit early in the morning or later at night when the crowds have died down.
+If you’re looking for a less crowded spot to relax in the Spanish Square, head to the left of the Spanish Steps, where you’ll find the beautiful Fountain of the Naiads.
 This fountain is often overlooked by tourists, so it’s a great place to relax and take in the beauty of Rome.

 4. The Pantheon

-Address: Piazza della Rotonda, 00186 Roma RM, Italy
+Address: Piazza della Rotonda, 00186 Rome, Italy

 See Related: Best Day Trips from Rome, Italy

 Address: Piazza del Colosseo, 1, 00184 Rome, Italy